dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Ask.md

 ### Background Info

-- Link to docs or sources with relevant research, examples, documents, etc. from internal or external sources.
+- Link to docs or sources with relevant research, examples, documents, etc. from internal or external sources

-### Related projects
+### Related Projects

 - Link to any related projects or repos that you found during research portion of project